isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/More ways to protect yourself/Secure your devices.md

 malware.&nbsp;
 <br>Anti-virus apps which can detect malware and malicious phishing links
 are also key to safeguarding your devices and accounts.&nbsp;</p>
 <p>Not sure which security app to download?
+The Cyber Security Agency of
-CSA has put together <strong><a href="https://www.csa.gov.sg/images/default-source/press-releases/list-of-recommended-security-apps-2025-infographic.jpg" rel="noopener nofollow" target="_blank">a list of recommended apps</a></strong> which
+Singapore (CSA) has put together <strong><a href="https://www.csa.gov.sg/images/default-source/press-releases/list-of-recommended-security-apps-2025-infographic.jpg" rel="noopener nofollow" target="_blank">a list of recommended apps</a></strong> which
 users can download to suit their needs and budget.
 The apps come in free and paid versions, offering a range of features such as malicious URL blocking and malware scanning.</p>